Rudd-O/saltstack-automation/README.md

 * [Wireguard](formulas/wireguard/) sets up simple wg-quick Wireguard networks among multiple hosts.
 You can set up more than one.
 See the `README.md` file in that directory.
 * [Email](formulas/email) sets up various e-mail system components.

+## SaltStack `bombshell-client` adapters for Qubes OS

+This program also contains a set of shims that can be used to make `salt-ssh` work against Qubes OS qubes, whether local or remote.
+See the  [bin/README.md](bin/README.md) file for more information.

 ## License

 The code contained within is licensed under the GNU GPL v2.